Cofite/hChainApp/README.md

 # hChainApp
-Application  on the platform of hyperChain
+Application base on the platform of hyperChain